neyoshidev/shoukobot/README.md

 ## Troubleshooting

-If you experience issues with imports, replace `import` statements with `const` declarations.
+If you experience issues with imports, replace "import" statements with "const" declarations.

 ## Support